Southern California's Legoland has its own water park.

 Not that every Carlsbad outing calls for water wear.
 The Museum of Making Music’s business-park setting belies its engaging exhibits on the evolution of music in the United States, from the distinctive twang of the Delta blues to the distorted strains of Jimi Hendrix’s electric guitar rendering of “The Star-Spangled Banner.”
 You also get to make music of your own.
 “I like this place,” my son called out while banging on a drum in the museum’s studio.
 “They let you be as loud as you want.”

-In response to the swelling throngs of fans, the park will open Legoland Hotel just outside its gates in early May, replete with pirate-themed suites and a dragon-guarded entrance built from you-know-what.
+In response to the swelling throngs of fans, the park opened Legoland Hotel just outside its gates in April 2013, replete with pirate-themed suites and a dragon-guarded entrance built from you-know-what.
 Meanwhile, other lodgings come with their own perks.
 The Sheraton Carlsbad Resort & Spa offers a private Legoland entrance, and La Costa Resort and Spa’s many amenities include a championship golf course and a humongous waterslide.

 On my final day in Carlsbad, I spent several hours lounging poolside at La Costa while my children wore themselves out on that slide.
 Every now and then, I got up to watch them.
 But a lifeguard was on duty.
 So mostly I just lay there in the sunshine, wearing the only swimsuit I’d stashed in my suitcase, and let the warm rays bake me dry.

-Read VIA's article about the history of Legos, how a little idea became a worldwide phenomenon.
+Read VIA's article about the history of Lego, how a little idea became a worldwide phenomenon.

 Photography courtesy Legoland California Resort (water park, San Francisco scene); courtesy of Peter Bretschger (Flower Fields); Sean Arbabi (Miniland USA, John Frazier)

-This article was first published in March 2013.
+This article was first published in March 2013, but was updated in November 2013.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.

 Request the Southern California TourBook and Oceanside-Escondido map at AAA.com or any AAA branch.
-For help booking your trip, call AAA Travel at (800) 529-3222.
 Many AAA branches sell Legoland tickets with a member discount.
 For more information, contact Visit Carlsbad: (800) 227-5722, visitcarlsbad.com.
 Area code is 760 unless otherwise noted.

 To do and see